sriramss/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

    pit# cd /var/www/ephemeral/data/k8s
    pit# unsquashfs kubernetes-0.1.69.squashfs
    ```

-1. Chroot into the image root
+1. Chroot into the image root.

    ```bash
    pit# chroot ./squashfs-root
    ```

-1. Change the password
+1. Change the password.

    ```bash
    chroot-pit# passwd
    ```

-1. Replace the ssh keys
+1. Replace the ssh keys.

    ```bash
    chroot-pit# cd root
    ```

-1. Replace the default root public and private ssh keys with your own or generate a new pair with `ssh-keygen(1)`
+1. Replace the default root public and private ssh keys with your own, or generate a new pair with `ssh-keygen(1)`.

    ```bash
    chroot-pit# mknod /dev/urandom c 1 9